djalbat/xgl-server/README.md

   </body>
 </html>
 ```
-Embedding the image map JSON description in the HTML this way will make it available as a property of the global object in any JavaScript run in the browser.
-If you think this approach is questionable, you could provide the JSON in the response to an Ajax request.
-This approach was chosen in order to avoid another Ajax call.
+Embedding the image map JSON within the HTML this way will make it available as a property of the global object in any JavaScript run in the browser.
+If you think this approach is questionable, you could provide the JSON by way of a response to an Ajax request.

 ## Compiling from source